-- Understand the innate and adaptive mechanisms in place for infection control and their interplay.
+- Describe and discriminate between the innate and adaptive mechanisms in place for infection control and their interplay

-- Understand what cellular and humoral responses are generated during infections and how the immune system can be overpowered by pathogens or through regulation problems
+- Give clear examples of how cellular and humoral responses are generated during responses to infections and how the immune system can be overpowered by pathogens or through regulation problems

 After successful completion of this module a student will be able to:

-(4) handle and manipulate relevant diagnostic test data to imporve his/her numeric kills and adopt analytical, quantittaive approaches to problems.
+- Handle and manipulate diagnostic test data and adopt analytical, quantitative approaches to problems.

 |Graduate Skills Framework Applicable:||Yes|